AHKAYY007/Hirely-app/README.md

-# HIRELY - Hiring & Consultancy Platform
+# CFTCR (Centre for Training, Consultancy and Recruitment)

 A modern, responsive landing page for a talent acquisition and business consultancy platform.